HOME

 Editorial Board

-Aims
+Aims and Scope

 Subscription

-Instructions for Authors
+Information for Authors

-Table of Contents
+Tables of Contents

-Author & Subject Index
+Author and Subject Index

-Aims & Scope
+Aims and Scope

 It appears in one volume a year, consisting of 2 issues with a total average number of pages yearly of 200.
+The journal is reviewed or indexed by Zentralblatt fur Mathematik, Mathematical Reviews, Scopus and EBSCO.

-The journal publishes original papers, preferably written in English, but also in French, German or Italian, in any area of pure and applied mathematics.
 The topics cover all branches of Mathematics: Algebra, Group Theory, Lie Algebras, Logic, Combinatorics, Number Theory, Mathematical Analysis, Functional Analysis, Numerical Analysis, Potential Theory, Complex Analysis, Ordinary Differential Equations, Partial Differential Equations, Optimal Control, Geometry, Algebraic Geometry, Topology, Dynamical Systems, Probability Theory, Statistics, Mathematical Physics, Fluid Mechanics, Solid Mechanics, Calculus of Variations, Mathematical Problems in Sciences, Operational Research.

 The journal is addressed to all pure and applied mathematics and to other specialists interested in modern developments of mathematics and in using mathematics in research, teaching and technology.